rks101/eglinux/README.md

 The kernel works largely behind the scenes, while the shell provides convenient means for users to request operations from the OS.

+With or without virtualization, the following conceptual chain is interesting:
+**Physical resources → OS → Abstractions → Applications/Users**

+And then virtualization gives you another layer:

+**Physical resources → Virtualization layer → Virtual resources → OS → Applications/Users**

+That distinction is quite powerful pedagogically because we can then understand why an OS can present a **process, virtual memory, file, socket, and virtual CPU** even though none of these necessarily corresponds directly to one physical hardware object.

+More on these topics in next sections.
+Continue reading to maintain the flow.

 ----

 ## Getting help on-system